yokolet/curriculum.v2/outline/setup_osx.md

 git clone https://github.com/ClojureBridge/welcometoclojurebridge
 ```

-This will clone `welcometoclojurebridge` repository which includes sample Clojure apps.
+This will clone `welcometoclojurebridge` repository which includes
+sample Clojure apps.
+Your terminal should look similar to this picture:

 ![Testing git clone](img/os_x/testing-git-clone.png)